dart-lang/language/working/augmentation-libraries/feature-specification.md

     *   Otherwise, the parameter must be optional.

         *   If the parameter has a default value expression, let *v* be the value of that expression.

         *   Otherwise let *v* be the `null` value.

     *   If the parameter is an initializing formal with name *n*,

-        *   It is an error if *d* has a *superDefinition* *d’* in which the same parameter is anything other than a normal parameter.
+        *   It is an error if *d* has an *augmentedDefinition* *d’* in which the same parameter is anything other than a normal parameter.

         *   Initialize the variable of *o* corresponding to the instance variable named *n* of *C* to the value *v*.
+It is an error if this variable is already initialized.

         *   Bind the name *n* to *v* in the initializer-list scope.

     *   Otherwise, if the parameter is a super-parameter.

-        *   It is an error if *d* has a *superDefinition* *d’* in which the same parameter is anything other than a normal parameter.
+        *   It is an error if *d* has a *augmentedDefinition* *d’* in which the same parameter is anything other than a normal parameter.

-        *   It is an error if *d* has a *superDefinition* *d’*, which has any super parameters.
+        *   It is an error if *d* has a *augmentedDefinition* *d’*, which has any super parameters.
 Only one declaration may contain super parameters.

         *   It is an error if *s* is initialized.
 Super parameters must appear before any super constructor invocations.